nasa/fmdtools/_sources/docs/fmdtools.analyze.rst.txt

 - :mod:`fmdtools.analyze.plot`, which provides functions for plotting `History` and `Result` metrics (and is essentially a convenience interface for `matplotlib`)
 - :mod:`fmdtools.analyze.graph`, which provides classes for creating and visualizing Graphs of simulation structures (and is a sort of convenience iterface for `networkx`/`graphviz` and other graphing libraries).
 - :mod:`fmdtools.analyze.tabulate`, which provides functions to generate tables of metrics of interest using `pandas` (e.g., FMEAs).
+- :mod:`fmdtools.analyze.show`, which shows geometric and other spacial aspects (e.g., shapes, coords, trajectories) of the model using `matplotlib`.

 The model reference for each of these is provided below: